 Overall, Baffin Bay is displaying multiple symptoms of eutrophication including very high organic carbon, organic nitrogen and chlorophyll concentrations, episodic hypoxia as well as symptoms not quantified here such as fish kills.
-Given the strong linkage between total nitrogen and chlorophyll along the Texas coast, as well as the stimulatory effects of nitrogen on Baffin Bay phytoplankton growth in bioassays, it is reasonable to conclude that nitrogen is an important driver of eutrophic conditions in Baffin Bay and may need to be a focus of targeted reductions in the future.
+Given the strong linkage between total nitrogen and chlorophyll along the Texas coast (e.g., Wetz et al. 2017), as well as the stimulatory effects of nitrogen on Baffin Bay phytoplankton growth in bioassays, it is reasonable to conclude that nitrogen is an important driver of eutrophic conditions in Baffin Bay and needs to be a focus of targeted reductions in the future.